 - Provide impeccable customer service

-- Supervise all daily operations including accounting processes, merchandise presentation and housekeeping, shop breakdowns for internal and external events, and mail order and drop ship order fulfillment
+- Supervise all daily operations including merchandise presentation and housekeeping, accounting processes, mail order and drop ship order fulfillment, and shop breakdowns for internal and external events

 - Manage inventory handling standards and inventory counts as scheduled